enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ---
 overview: The main wrapper.
-Methods, properties, configurations.
-Sending queries to the IGDB API.
+Methods, endpoints, properties, configurations.
+Sending your queries to the IGDB API.
 icon: fa-gift
 ---